Dvlv/blog/compiled-language.rst

     }

-Again, the hard part of this is stoled from stackoverflow.
+Again, the hard part of this is stolen from `stackoverflow <https://stackoverflow.com/questions/5689003/how-to-implode-a-vector-of-strings-into-a-string-the-elegant-way>`_.
 Imploding the vector into a string and passing it to ``std::system`` was easy enough.

 Last thing to do is ``usage``.
 Since this is the same thing every time, I may not show this in future languages.